Which Radiator Valve for Smart Radiator Valve

 3. Drayton TRV3 / TRV4

-• Notes: May accept universal adapter with some smart TRVs
+• Adapter: May accept a universal adapter with some smart TRVs

 4. Pegler Terrier Valves